 Holidaying with a Disability

-Everyone needs a to have a break from their daily routine, and for those who are caring for others or who have a disability themselves, arranging a holiday involves additional planning to ensure that everyone’s needs are met.
+Many destinations are still not on the permitted list so we have limited options we can enjoy at present.
+For those who are caring for others or who have a disability themselves, arranging a holiday will involve extra planning to ensure that everyone’s needs are met.

 Getting out and about